matthewendo7/deep_learning_for_healthcare_final_project/README.md

 ## Data Download Instructions:
-https://eicu-crd.mit.edu/gettingstarted/access/.
-Follow instructions here to gain access. https://physionet.org/content/mimiciii/1.4/.
-Dataset can be accessed here.
+Follow instructions here to gain access: https://eicu-crd.mit.edu/gettingstarted/access/ \
+Dataset can be accessed here (with proper training): https://physionet.org/content/mimiciii/1.4/

 ## Preprocessing Code:
 Change the directories in dl4h_final_project_preprocess.py (lines 8-9) to desired locations on your local machine.
 Run the file.

 ## Training Code
 Change (uncomment desired model and comment others) to desired model in hyperparameters.py (lines 30-42).
-Run **train.py.**
+Run **train.py.** \
 For example, if you wish to run the RNN+ODE model, comment line 36 in the code, and then uncomment line 34.

 ## Evaluation Code